MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-reconnaissance.md

    ![Enterprise Admins enumerated in the domain](media/playbook-recon-dsenumeration-netenterpriseadmins.png)

 With the information gathered in our reconnaissance, we now know about the Helpdesk Security Group.
-Although, that information isn't interesting *yet*.
+Although that information isn't interesting *yet*.
 We also know that **SamiraA** is a member of the Domain Admins group.
-If we can harvest SamiraA's credential, we can gain access the Domain Controller itself!
+If we can harvest SamiraA's credential, we can gain access the Domain Controller itself.

 ### Directory Service Enumeration Detected in Azure ATP